Authentication Model

 User logout flow

-User log out is straightforward.
-The front end sends the logout request to KeyCloak, with the refresh token.
-Whatever the response from KeyCloak, this session is considered terminated.
-Since if the refresh token is invalid, the session is already expired.
+User logout is a straightforward process.
+The frontend sends a logout request to Keycloak along with the refresh token.
+Regardless of Keycloak’s response, the session is considered terminated, as an invalid refresh token indicates the session has already expired.

-There's also the case of passive logout.
-This happens when the access token is invalid, and refresh token is expired.
-Upon refresh error, or backend returns 401 (which denotes bad token in this system, while 403 is used for login acknowledged, but no permission to perform action), the front end logs out the user without sending the logout request.
+Passive logout occurs when the access token is invalid and the refresh token has expired.
+If a refresh attempt fails or the backend returns a 401 error (indicating a bad token in this system, whereas 403 signifies a valid login but insufficient permissions), the frontend logs out the user without sending a logout request.

 Federated authentication for a user

-• X-Installation-ID: The installation ID of the instance, for the recepient to know where the query comes from.
+: The unique installation ID of the instance, allowing the recipient to identify the source of the query.X-Network-ID

-• X-Relay-ID: The ID of this server, in case the original server is not this one.
+: The ID of this server, used when it is not the original sender.
 This is used to determine the path of the query, and potentially use the relay as a caching point, when the original server is not reachable.

-The query will only be processed if all the header checks out, and the user has correct permission in the database.
-When the result is generated, it's sent back encrypted.
-The encryption is done with the public key of the user, which is pre-propogated and stored in the vault.
-This is also to ensure that if the server and user is impersonated, the data cannot be decrypted.
+The query is processed only if all headers are valid and the user has the correct permissions in the database.
+Once the result is generated, it is sent back encrypted using the user's public key, which is pre-propagated and stored in the vault.
+This ensures that even if the server or user is impersonated, the data remains secure and cannot be decrypted.

 The network is built to be as close to zero trust as possible.
 In future, a validator might be necessary, to validate the source code integrity of the system.